audacus/php-exception/README.md

 # php-exception
-An abstract exception used in the php-error-handler
+An abstract exception used in the php-error-handler.